Pittsburgh Post-Gazette: Strike, consolidation, new competition

-2020s strike
+2020s strike and planned shutdown

 On October 6, 2022, the advertising, distribution and production workers at the Post-Gazette went on strike.
 On October 18, the newsroom workers joined the strike.
 The National Labor Relations Board (NLRB) also pursued a case against the paper charging unfair practices.
 As of March 2023, the strike had not been settled and the NLRB case was pending before an administrative law judge.
 As of October 2023, the unions were still on strike against the Post-Gazette.
 In April 2024, the NLRB announced it was authorizing a request from the newspaper's unions to seek a temporary injunction against the Post-Gazettes ownership for violating workers' labor rights.
-The Post-Gazettes striking workers have published an online strike paper, Pittsburgh Union Progress.
+The striking workers published an online strike paper, Pittsburgh Union Progress.

 In November 2025, the Third Circuit Court of Appeals upheld the earlier finding of an administrative law judge that PG Publishing, the owners of the Post-Gazette, had violated federal labor law by negotiating in bad faith with the paper's union, as well as upholding the remedy that affected workers be compensated for any loss in earnings and benefits, plus interest, that accrued as a result of PG Publishing's actions.
+The strike ended on November 24, 2025, as the striking workers returned to work after striking for three years.
+The Union's striking paper also closed down on November 23, just before workers returned.

+On January 7, 2026, Block Communications announced that the Post-Gazette would publish its final edition and cease operations on May 3, citing the November 2025 judgment against the company.
+At the same time, Block was preparing to liquidate its broadcast business altogether and had already announced the sale of its television stations (including WDRB in Louisville, WAND in Decatur, and Your Hometown Stations in Lima) to Gray Media months before the planned shutdown.
+This planned closure would've left Pittsburgh as the largest city and media market in the country without a newspaper.
+Block Communications would later face a similar fate to its former sister newspaper in its hometown of Toledo in September of that year, when it was announced that The Blade, the lone remaining newspaper in the company following the sale of the Post-Gazette, would also cease operations at the end of the year if no buyers were found, effectively exiting the newspaper business and leaving that city without a newspaper, just like Pittsburgh would've been.